poppy field

 Welcome

-The Royal British Legion is the UK's leading Armed Forces charity and one of its largest membership organisations.
-Members get together through the network of branches and meeting places all over the country and overseas to participate in social, fundraising and welfare activities.
+The Royal British Legion is the United Kingdom's leading Armed Forces Charity and one of its largest membership organisations.
+Members get together through the network of branches and meeting places all over the United Kingdom and overseas to participate in social, fundraising and Branch Community Activities.

-The Paphos Branch Annual General Meeting is held at 7.00pm for 7.30pm on the 2nd Thursday of October each year as shown in our Branch Year Plan:
+The Paphos Branch Annual General Meeting is normally held on the 2nd Saturday of October each year, but, please confirm dates, times and location by checking our Branch Year Plan

 Legion membership ensures